Solar Developer Resources

 The Pennsylvania Department of Agriculture Bureau of Farmland Preservation administers programs related to farmland preservation.
 Two of these programs have implications for the siting of grid-scale solar projects:

 - The Agricultural Conservation Easement Program, through the use of state and local funding, places farmland in permanent conservation easements.
 Although solar panels by may be constructed to supply energy for on-site use, land protected in this program is not eligible not allow grid-scale solar installations that supply energy to the transmission or distribution grids.
 In addition to the state program, a number of private non-profit and other organizations administer conservation easement programs.
 Solar development on private conservation easements is regulated on an organization by organization basis.

 - The Clean and Green Program is designed to keep property taxes affordable for landowners by assessing lands according to current use value rather than fair market value.
 Most farmland in the Commonwealth is in the Clean and Green program.
-Grid-scale solar installations can occur on Clean and Green farmland, but the landowner is subject to seven years of rollback taxes.
+Grid-scale solar installations may occur on land currently enrolled in Clean and Green program only after the land is removed from the program and the landowner repays seven years of rollback taxes.
 The rollback tax is the difference between what was paid under Clean and Green versus what would have been paid, if the property had not been enrolled, plus 6% simple interest per year.
-This rollback tax only applies to the area used for the solar installation, not the entire property.
+Following project construction, property not used for grid-scale solar development may be reenrolled into the Clean and Green program.
 Like in Agricultural Conservation Easements, solar panels by may be constructed to supply energy for on-site use and the land used is not subject to rollback tax penalties.